-The company encourages a “pay as you go” policy, where they will remind and bill you for 1 pill quarterly, splitting up the cost of 4 pills over a year.
+The company encourages a “pay as you go” policy, where it will remind and bill you for 1 pill quarterly, splitting up the cost of 4 pills over a year.

-Switching From Advantix
+Switching From Advantix to Bravecto or Nexgard

 Most of my clients switch to an oral med because they don’t like the idea of a chemical sitting on top of their dog’s skin.

-Most people, however, don’t want the spot-on chemical rubbing off on themselves, their children, other pets or their home surfaces.
+But most people don’t want the spot-on chemical rubbing off on themselves, their children, other pets or their home surfaces.
 They feel giving the dog a pill means less human and environmental exposure.

-By Prescription Only
+Bravecto or Nexgard: By Prescription Only

 You can buy them from your vet or from an internet pharmacy.
-If you don’t have any relationship with a vet, it could be difficult to get a script.
+If you don’t have any relationship with a vet, it could be difficult to get a scrip.

-Few of my patients have vomited on the medication, but 1 dog was sick for several days.
+Few of my patients have vomited on the medication, but one dog was sick for several days.
 More clients had complaints about the spot-ons causing some discomfort and agitation upon application.

 Have a careful discussion with your vet about the pros and cons of these products.